This page contains the complete documentation for pbqff as a single HTML

 pbqff to use).
 In this case, there's no real incentive to shrink

-to allow more flexible submission.
+your chunk_size to allow more flexible submission.
 As long as

 your chunk size is small enough to send one chunk to each core you